 This is something that’s often overlooked in guides and checklists for choosing a SaaS marketing agency, but it’s way more important than it seems.

 There are three key questions you need to be asking of every SaaS marketing company you’re considering working with:

 - Do I get along with these people?

 - Do I trust them?

-- Do they understand me (and my SaaS business)?
+- Do they get me (and my company)?

 You see, there’s nothing more tiring than working with someone you don’t get along with.
 That doesn’t mean they have to be your best friend, by any means, but you should consider the fact that you’ll be working quite closely together (hopefully).

 As you go through the process of deciding on an agency to work with you’ll be asking a lot of questions.
-Pay attention not only to the information and answers you get in response, but to how they respond.
-Trust your first impressions, and if you don’t feel like you can trust them, walk away.
+Pay attention not only to the information and answers you get in response but to how they respond.
+Trust your first impressions, and walk away if you don’t feel like you can trust them.